-Following a considerable increase in the defined benefit pension liability as a result of the updated actuarial valuation in 2019-20 and the volatility of investment returns due to Covid-19, the updated actuarial valuation for 2020-21 has seen a slight recovery, with an overall net gain on the schemes in year of £7.539m which has resulted in an improvement in the deficit, although the deficit remains above pre Covid-19 levels.
+The updated actuarial valuation for 2021-22 of the defined benefit pension liability has seen a further recovery, with an overall net gain on the schemes in year of £22.188m.
+This has resulted in an improvement in the deficit, now falling below pre Covid-19 levels.
 The changes in assumptions have led to an increased charge to the accounts.
-The effect of both has resulted in a return to Total net assets but negative Income and Expenditure reserves remain on the balance sheet.
+The effect of both has resulted in a return to positive Income and Expenditure reserves on the balance sheet.